To Top

 At this point, feel free to send your site structure to your development team so they can help bring your new site to life!

-5. Keep an Eye On Any Internal Competition Issues Within Your Structure
+5. Keep an Eye on Any Internal Competition Issues Within Your Structure

 We’re mentioning duplicate content again…we don’t want you to forget this!